The battle to be Washington State’s starting QB: Here are the four contenders

 Cammon Cooper, redshirt junior

 Rolovich had heavy praise for the “huge growth” Cooper has made since last season.
-The fourth-year junior quarterback showed that growth in Saturday’s scrimmage, completing 6 of 7 passes for 110 yards and two touchdowns.
+The fourth-year junior showed that growth Saturday, completing 6 of 7 passes for 110 yards and two touchdowns.

 Many wondered if Cooper would still be at WSU this fall after losing the quarterback battle to de Laura last year.
-The 6-4, 208-pound redshirt junior who played in two games last season, acknowledged that he considered transferring.
+The 6-foot-4, 208-pounder, who played in two games last season, acknowledged he considered transferring.

 “It crossed my mind with the younger guy starting last year and a transfer (Guarantano) coming in,” said Cooper, who threw for 11,372 yards and 118 touchdowns at Lehi High School in Utah.
 “But I feel like at the end of last year, I was trending upward.
 I got some playing time and a feel for the offense.
 I wanted to stick it out and finish my degree as well.”